tasmota/docs/docs/DeepSleep.md

 If the device is not (easily) accessible, methods can be used to disable the DeepSleep loop without physical access.

+### using MQTT

-- Send a retained `DeepSleepTime 0` command to your device.
+Send a retained `DeepSleepTime 0` command to your device.
 As the message is retained in the MQTT broker, the device will receive it as soon as it connectes to the MQTT broker.

 You can use console to send from another Tasmota device:<BR>
   `Publish2 cmnd/%topic%/DeepSleepTime 0`